-Work has begun to reinstall Turner Prize-winning artist Antony Gormley’s (b.
-1950) 6 TIMES along the Water of Leith in Edinburgh.
-This multi-part sculptural project was originally installed in 2010, and having resolved the complications leading to the removal of four elements of the work installed in the Water of Leith itself, we are now reinstalling these sculptures in their original locations.
+Turner Prize-winning artist Antony Gormley’s (b.
+1950) 6 TIMES has been reinstalled along the Water of Leith in Edinburgh.
+This multi-part sculptural project was originally installed in 2010, and having resolved the complications leading to the removal of four elements of the work installed in the Water of Leith itself, the sculptures are now back in place in their original locations.

 Commissioned by the National Galleries of Scotland, 6 TIMES consists of six life-sized figures positioned between the Scottish National Gallery of Modern Art (SNGMA) and the sea.
 Four of the figures are sited in the Water of Leith itself, acting as gauges for the height of the river as it swells and recedes.
 This enigmatic, provocative and stimulating work conveys a sense of mystery and quiet monumentality, and draws attention to the important natural environment of the Water of Leith, which runs through the heart of Edinburgh.